 If you are beginning your search for the perfect diamond, you may notice that price differs greatly from diamond to diamond.
 Why is this?
 All diamonds, whether mined or lab-created, are graded on quality using a universal system that assesses the stone on its color, clarity, cut and carat weight; this grading system is commonly known as the ‘4 Cs’ of diamonds.
 While carat is what many buyers focus on, the cut is the factor that impacts the price tag of a diamond the most.
-Each diamond, from round to radiant to oval has its own qualities that you should learn about in order to choose the best possible diamond for your budget.
-With that in mind, let’s talk about different cuts and the most expensive cuts of diamonds.
+From round cut diamonds to a round brilliant cut diamonds to a pear-shaped diamond, each has its own qualities that you should learn about in order to choose the best possible diamond for your budget.
+With that in mind, let’s talk about different cuts and the most expensive diamond cut.

 While color and clarity affect a diamond, the cut is what gives a diamond its ability to reflect light and thus sparkle more.
-As with all diamonds, different carat size, color, and clarity will affect the price of a diamond.
+As with all diamonds, different carat sizes, colors, and clarity will affect the price of a diamond.
 An excellent diamond will have one of the best diamond cuts, but also one of the most expensive diamond cuts, as well as a higher price tag.
 While a poor diamond will have a less effective cut in terms of proportion, symmetry, and polish, and thus will also perform less well in terms of fire, brilliance, and scintillation.
 It will also have a lower price tag.
-If a diamond is cut too deep or too shallow, the light will not properly reflect off the diamond.
+If you cut a diamond too deep or too shallow, the light won’t properly reflect off the diamond.
 You want to avoid this by picking a diamond that has proportionally cut facets.

 Why Diamond Pricing Varies From Shape to Shape

-A diamond’s cut is actually an assessment of the skill of the artisan diamond cutter, who plans, maps out, and cuts the facets on each individual diamond.
+Diamond cut is actually an assessment of the skill of the artisan diamond cutter, who plans, maps out, and cuts the facets on each individual diamond.
 This process, naturally, takes a lot of skill and time.
-Depending on the shape one is looking to achieve, a diamond cutter will spend more time, cutting away more of the rough crystal that forms, in order to produce the ideal shape.
+Depending on the diamond shape one is looking to achieve, a diamond cutter will spend more time, cutting away more of the rough crystal that forms, in order to produce the ideal shape.
 Well cut diamonds have more cut away from them which makes them one of the most expensive diamond cuts.
-Conversely, shapes with little cut away from them in the shaping process, allows for those shapes to be less expensive.
+The most expensive diamond shape is probably among fancy shapes like emerald-cut diamonds, and Asscher cut diamonds.
+Conversely, diamond shapes with little cut away from them in the shaping process, allow for those shapes to be less expensive.

 The Most Expensive Diamond Cut: The Round Brilliant

-The best loved diamond shape for engagement rings is the round brilliant.
+The fan-favorite diamond shape for engagement rings is the round brilliant cut diamond.
 This is a popular shape because it will work with nearly any setting, allowing you to choose from a wide selection, and it gives a beautiful royal look.
-It also produces brilliance and sparkle, unlike any other diamond shape, with 58 facets which allow for maximum reflection of light.
-This shape also tends to be the most expensive diamond cut because of how much is cut away from the diamond during the shaping process.
-More time and skill goes into creating a round diamond.
+It also produces brilliance and sparkle, unlike any other diamond shape, with 58 facets that allow for maximum reflection of light.
+This shape is typically the most expensive diamond cut because of how much the cutter cuts away from the diamond during the shaping process.
+More time and skill go into creating a round diamond.
 A round diamond will cost around 20% more than other diamond shapes.

 The Best Round Diamond You Can Buy